tramitit/guides/en/czech-republic/announcement_of_change_of_surname.md

 categories:
 - Czech Republic
 date: '2024-06-07'
-description: Learn how to officially announce your surname change due to marriage, divorce, or personal preference with required documents and a step-by-step procedure.
+description: Steps to change your surname legally, notify key entities, and update documents effectively.
+Essential guide for a seamless name change process.
 draft: false
-meta_title: Change of Surname Announcement Procedure and Documents
+meta_title: Guide to Officially Announcing and Changing Your Surname
-title: Change of Surname Announcement Procedure and Documents
+title: Guide to Officially Announcing and Changing Your Surname
 translationKey: czech-republic-announcement_of_change_of_surname
 ---

 ## Description
 ### What is it?